Giants vs. Rays Player Props Betting Odds

 Diaz Stats

-- Diaz enters this game looking to extend his four-game hit streak.
-During his last five outings he is batting .333 with three doubles, a walk and three RBI.
+- Diaz will look for his sixth straight game with a hit in this contest.
+During his last five outings he is hitting .409 with four doubles, a walk and four RBI.

 Diaz Recent Games